-Professor Enrico Bertini, Assistant Professor Computer Science and Engineering, NYU Poly, will give an overview of his work on visualization (for more info click here)
+Professor Enrico Bertini, Assistant Professor Computer Science and Engineering, NYU Poly, will give an overview of his work on visualization.
+More information can be found on Bertini’s website.

 Enrico Bertini is a researcher in the area of information visualization, human-computer interaction and visual analytics.
 Interactive data visualization helps people extract relevant information out of large and complex data and, as such, it has the potential to allow for remarkable discoveries and progress.
 His research focuses on the development of novel techniques and applications as well as on the understanding of how people interact with them.
 Enrico’s talk should be of broad interest to anyone at NYU interested in data science and will be followed up next semester with a tutorial and a reading group on visualization.
 Here is an article that can serve as a snapshot into his talk: Q&A with Enrico Bertini | visualizing.org

 Presentation Slides: Bertini – Visualization in Data Science